LukasBoersma/FastCGI/README.md

 This means that you can write web applications in C# that serve dynamic content.

+## License and contributing

+This software is distributed under the terms of the MIT license.
+You can use it for your own projects for free under the conditions specified in LICENSE.txt.

+If you have questions, feel free to contact me.
+Visit my [website](https://lukas-boersma.com) for contact details.

+If you think you found a bug, you can open an Issue on Github.
+If you make changes to this library, I would be happy about a pull request.

+## Documentation

+I am hosting the full documentation here: [http://lukas-boersma.com/fastcgi-docs/](http://lukas-boersma.com/fastcgi-docs/).

 ## Basic Usage

 The most common usage scenario is to use this library together with a web server like Apache and nginx.
 The web server will serve static content and forward HTTP requests for dynamic content to your application.